KauzClay/docs-tap/supply-chain/platform-engineering/how-to/supply-chain-authoring/configure.hbs.md

-- Ensure that the [Tanzu CLI](../../../../install-tanzu-cli.hbs.md#install-tanzu-cli), and [Tanzu Supply Chain CLI plug-in](../../../platform-engineering/how-to/install-the-cli.hbs.md) are installed on your local machine.
+- Ensure that the [Tanzu CLI](../../../../install-tanzu-cli.hbs.md#install-tanzu-cli), and [Tanzu Supply Chain CLI plug-in](../../../platform-engineering/how-to/install-the-cli.hbs.md) are installed on your computer.

 - Ensure that Tanzu Supply Chain packages and Catalog Component packages are installed on the Tanzu Application Platform cluster that you are using to author your supply chain.